-I am interested in how magma is transported from Earth’s mantle to the surface, as a means of understanding what causes different types of volcanic activity and the processes by which rocks of Earth’s crust form.
+I am interested in how magma is transported from Earth’s mantle to the surface, including different types of volcanic activity and the processes by which rocks of Earth’s crust form.
 I also investigate how structures from the mantle to the crust relate to rupture segmentation at the Cascadia megathrust.
 To do this I collect and analyze geophysical data.
-I lead research expeditions to study oceanic spreading centers as well as to volcanic hotspots (Galapagos and Iceland).
-My group’s current research is to image the magma plumbing pathways in the crust beneath subduction zone volcanoes (Newberry, OR, and Santorini, Greece) by collecting dense geophysical measurements and by doing sophisticated inverse modeling on high performance computers.
+I lead research expeditions to the Cascadia margin, oceanic spreading centers, and volcanic hotspots (Galapagos and Iceland).
+We are currently imaging the magma plumbing pathways beneath subduction zone volcanoes (Newberry, OR, and Santorini, Greece) using dense geophysical data and inverse modeling on high performance computers.

 - Santorini: Detailed vertical structure of a recharging crustal magma plumbing system at an arc volcano.
 State-of-the-art analysis and interpretation of a unique active source seismic dataset for deep structure and state of magma system.

 - Cascadia 2021: Investigating subduction zone segmentation with a 3D high-resolution Vp model.
 Dense onland recording of offshore deep penetration airgun shots to image the structures that relate to rupture complexity of the Cascadia megathrust.

 - Galapagos 2022: An Open Access experiment to seismically image Galapagos plume-ridge interaction.
 A large OBS deployment for teleseismic and ambient noise imaging of the mantle and lithosphere.

 - Subduction zone segmentation and structure

 - Plume-Ridge interactions

 - Mid-ocean ridge crustal structure and relationship to mantle processes.

 - Development of advanced seismic methods including tomography, waveform modeling, and full waveform inversion